Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `mobile`

+*Read-only*.
 Access to the attached mobile object, if applicable.

 **Returns**: